 1. Truly flexible working hours

 Structure and order in everyday work are undoubtedly important.
 But they are also important in daily life, and not every employee can function in the same way.
 While some are especially productive in the morning, others only really get going at lunchtime or in the evening.
-However, many employers still set limits to flexible working hours by calling core working hours, so that only a few hours are actually flexible.
+However, many employers still set limits to flexible working hours by inputting core working hours, so that only a few hours are actually flexible.

 2. Home office and home office equipment